Kong/terraform-provider-konnect/docs/resources/gateway_plugin_zipkin.md

 Optional:

 - `concurrency_limit` (Number) The number of of queue delivery timers. -1 indicates unlimited.
 Default: 1; must be one of ["-1", "1"]
 - `initial_retry_delay` (Number) Time in seconds before the initial retry is made for a failing batch.
-Default: 0.01
 - `max_batch_size` (Number) Maximum number of entries that can be processed at a time.
 Default: 1
 - `max_bytes` (Number) Maximum number of bytes that can be waiting on a queue, requires string content.
 - `max_coalescing_delay` (Number) Maximum number of (fractional) seconds to elapse after the first entry was queued before the queue starts calling the handler.
 Default: 1